digitalvectorz/ccarps/Combat.md

 ### Both ###

 * Character is making a Called Shot: -4
+* Character is concentrating before attack: cumulative +1 per turn, up to three turns.
+This includes aiming, meditation, and other mental and perception preparations.
 * Character is wounded: Already applies to everything, since Health Meter Modifiers are global to the character
 * Character's weapon has longer reach: Modifier is difference in Reach
 * Character only needs to make contact, not necessarily inflict damage: +2
 * Character is attacking multiple targets: -1 per target
 * Visibility is obstructed: Depends on the situation(?)

 ## Damage ##
 The damage system is based on the ancient Greek's beliefs regarding human existence, where a person was measured by the strength and health of their mind, body, and spirit.
 The optimal case would be to have all three in equal amounts such that they could be represented by an equilateral triangle: Mental -> Physical -> Spiritual -> Mental.
 Dealing and taking damage is handled through a series of check boxes.
 There are ten boxes for each of the three types of health.
 Damage is counted by checking a number of boxes equal to the amount of damage dealt starting at the damage level noted by the weapon's damage type and rating, and all boxes below that level.
 If a character has already taken damage beyond the indicated level, the new damage is counted by checking off boxes on the next available damage type until all the damage is applied.
 Damage levels are Light, Moderate, Heavy, and Deadly.